search

 4. The flex-shrink property

-The flex-shrink property is the opposite of the flex-grow property and defines the shrinking options of an element relative to other elements in the container.
-The default value is 0, meaning that elements can shrink.
+The flex-shrink property is the opposite of flex-grow and defines how much an element should shrink relative to other elements in the container when there is not enough space.
+The default value is 1, meaning all flex items can shrink equally by default.

 5. The flex-basis property